-Having your credit limit increased feels a little like getting a promotion or raise on your job.
+Getting a credit limit increase feels a little like getting a promotion or raise on your job.
 While not exactly as monumental, it’s still a big moment in your credit life, especially if you're new to credit or rebuilding a bad credit score.
-An increase in your credit limit feels like a thumbs up, letting you know you’ve been a responsible adult with your credit card spending.
+An increase in your credit limit feels like a thumbs up, letting you know you’ve been responsible with your credit card spending.

 Automatic Credit Limit Increase

-Some credit card issuers will increase your credit limit automatically as you demonstrate you can handle credit responsibly.
-That means charging only a percentage of your total credit limit and making your payments on time each month.
+Some credit card issuers automatically raise your credit limit as you handle credit responsibly.
+That means charging only a manageable percentage of your total credit limit and making your payments on time each month.
 Many credit card issuers review accounts periodically and automatically raise the credit limit for cardholders who meet their criteria.

 Requesting an Increase From Your Card Issuer

-While some credit card issuers automatically increase your credit limit, others only do so upon request of the credit card holder.
-For starters, call the toll-free number (either posted on the back of your card or on your monthly bill) and listen to the prompts—there may be a prompt for requesting a credit limit increase.
+While some credit card issuers automatically increase your credit limit, others will only raise your limit if you ask.
+To start the process, call the toll-free number (either posted on the back of your card or on your monthly bill) and listen to the prompts—there may be a prompt for requesting a credit limit increase.
 If not, choose the option to speak to a customer service representative and ask for an increased credit limit.
-You may also be able to request a credit limit increase online.

-When you request a credit limit increase, the card issuer will likely ask for some information to process your request.
-For example, they may ask for your monthly income, how much you would like to have your limit increased to, and the reason for the increase.
+The card issuer will likely ask for some additional information to process your request.
+For example, they may ask for your monthly income, the credit limit increase you're requesting, and the reason for the increase.